Corporate Gift Matching: An Easy Way to Raise More

-his post is provided courtesy of Adam Weinger, President of Double the Donation.
+This post is provided courtesy of Adam Weinger, President of Double the Donation.
+Updated 4/8/2026

 Most nonprofits are constantly on the lookout for new ways to raise money for and, as a result, better pursue their charitable mission.
-One profitable avenue that is continually overlooked, however, is corporate giving—and more specifically, employer matching gifts.
+One profitable avenue that is continually overlooked, however, is corporate giving, and more specifically, corporate matching gift programs.

 In fact, research shows more than $4 to $7 billion in available matching gift revenue is left on the table each year, despite 26 million individuals being eligible to participate in these workplace giving programs.

 If your organization lacks a concrete matching gift fundraising plan (or you’re simply aiming to increase your existing efforts), this is the guide for you!
-Here, we’ll cover the following topics, providing new insights into effective corporate gift-matching practices:
+Here, we’ll cover the following topics, providing fresh insights into effective corporate gift matching practices:

 - Why Matching Gifts Matter

 Ready to learn more about matching gift fundraising and equip your team with the best tips, tricks, and tools?
-Let’s dive in with the basics!
+Let’s get started!

 Corporate matching gift programs are offered by thousands of companies that agree to financially match the charitable donations their employees make to qualifying nonprofit causes.